joeklieg/EIS_automation/README.md

-# EIS_automation
+# ENG_Salary_Visualization

-The purpose of this project is to create a pipeline for automated portfolio analysis
+The purpose of this project is to create an interactive visual for visualizaiton of ENG salaries